Let the Right One In (TV series)

-Let the Right One In is an American horror drama television series developed by Andrew Hinderaker, inspired by the novel of the same name by Swedish writer John Ajvide Lindqvist.
+Let the Right One In is an American horror drama television series created by Andrew Hinderaker and inspired by the 2004 novel of the same name by John Ajvide Lindqvist.
 The series stars Demián Bichir, Anika Noni Rose, Grace Gummer, Madison Taylor Baez, Ian Foreman, Nick Stahl, Jacob Buster and Kevin Carroll.
-It diverges and expands from the source material, focusing on a father who cares for his daughter after she becomes a vampire.
+It diverges from and expands upon the source material, focusing on a father who cares for his daughter after she becomes a vampire.

 It premiered on Showtime on October 9, 2022.
-It received generally positive reviews from critics, who praised the actors, but felt it was inferior to the original 2008 film adaptation.

-In January 2023, the series was canceled after one season.
+It received generally positive reviews from critics, who praised the actors.
+The series was canceled after one season.

 Premise

-Mark Kane is a single father who has been protecting his daughter Eleanor after she turned into a vampire ten years prior; she has been stuck in the age of 12 ever since.
-Hoping to find a cure, together they've been hiding and running across the country, until he finally decides to reside them in New York City.
-Meanwhile, Eleanor meets and bonds with a 12 year old boy, Isiah Cole, as a scientist, Claire Logan, is brought in by her father to help find the cure for her brother's vampirism.
+Mark Kane is a single father who has been protecting his daughter Eleanor after she turned into a vampire ten years prior.
+She has been stuck in the age of 12 ever since.
+Hoping to find a cure, together they have been hiding and running across the country until finally settling in New York City.

+Meanwhile, Eleanor meets and bonds with a 12-year-old boy named Isaiah Cole, as Kane brings in a scientist, Claire Logan, to help find a cure for his daughter's vampirism.